chipxsd/stream-based-sync/stream-based-sync.md

 the amount of the content generated its by users.
 So when modeling the data structures (schema), we must also account for data distribution and replication, which should be easy and painless.
-Having a distributable system not only provides fail safety -- in case of outages and data corruption -- but it also makes it easy to employ load balancing approaches.
+Having a distributable system not only provides fail safety -- in a case of outages and data corruption -- but it also makes it easy to employ load balancing approaches.

 ![fig.11 - Distributed System](./images/fig-11-distributed-system.png "fig. 11 - Distributed System")